The Perfect Valentine’s Day Gifts for Every Stage of a Relationship

 Six months to a year of dating: Gemstone jewelry

 You know each other really well by now.
-You have articles of clothing in each other’s apartment, or occasionally share the same toothbrush out of necessity.
 “The same rules above apply, but now you are even more certain of their interests, so something personal should be in the mix.
-A modest piece of jewelry says ‘I love you’ without saying ‘I am committing myself forever.’
+A modest piece of jewelry says “I love you” without saying “I am committing myself forever.”
 A necklace, bracelet, or great pair of earrings would be great for her,” says Gottsman.
-This pear-shaped, amethyst drop pendant from Bijouxx is perfect because it’s meaningful yet still affordable.
-Another idea: Gift your Valentine a picture of the two of you on a vacation, in a pretty frame for his or her desk.
+This cushion-cut sapphire, blue topaz, or amethyst pendant necklace and matching stud earrings set from Victoria Townsend is a great choice because it’s meaningful yet still affordable.
+Another idea: Gift your Valentine a picture of the two of you on a vacation, in a pretty frame for his or her desk or fireplace.

 Six months to a year of dating: A plant

-Six months to a year of dating: A journal
+Six months to a year of dating: Music

-Dating one year: A gourmet steak dinner in
+Dating one year: A gourmet steak dinner at home

-“There might be high expectations for the first Valentine’s after the marriage, so be sure to make it memorable,” says David Mitroff, PhD, a marketing expert.
-If you are trying to go frugal (i.e. you still have a pile of wedding bills to pay may be looking to upgrade to a bigger home), find a gift that they cherish while still staying true to your budget.
-A hand-carved Cinta Embrace Sculpture could be just the thing—it even comes gift packaged!
+“There might be high expectations for the first Valentine’s after your wedding, so be sure to make it memorable,” says David Mitroff, PhD, a marketing expert.
+If you are trying to go frugal (i.e. you still have a pile of wedding bills to pay off or are looking to upgrade to a bigger home), find a gift that they cherish while still staying true to your budget.
+A hand-carved Cinta Embrace Sculpture could be just the right touch.
+Find out more budget-friendly ways to celebrate Valentine’s Day.

 You’re probably at the stage in your relationship where you are spending more time in bed than you ever will again, which means the finest bed linen is a great gift idea.
-Crane & Canopy’s 400-thread count Nova Duvet Bedding is high quality at a price that won’t shock.
+Coyuchi’s 100 percent organic cotton brushed flannel sheet set is luxurious, warm and cozy—perfect for this time of year.

 Newlywed: Keepsake jewelry

-If you recently got married and aren’t on a tight budget, splurge for a piece for your significant other that she will hold onto for years, such as a pair of classic diamond earrings, like these from Shireeodiz.
-To help your relationship last, follow this marriage advice of people together for 50+ years.
+If you recently got married and aren’t on a tight budget, splurge on a piece your significant other will hold onto for years—such as a pair of classic diamond earrings, like these 1-carat cluster earrings from Wrapped in Love.
+Her ears will sparkle and her heart will be filled with joy.
+To help your relationship grow through the decades, follow this marriage advice of couples who have been together for 50+ years.

 Married for less than a decade

 “Sometimes a relationship in this category might get back-burnered because of the demands of starting and raising a family, so this holiday is great for spicing things up or reminding each other of core values of the relationship,” says Dr. Mitroff.
-This Valentine’s Day, treat your wife to one of her favorite things, a classic handbag.
-This platinum hobo from CoFi Leathers will help her stand out from the crowd and remind her every day of how much you love her.
+This Valentine’s Day, treat your wife to one of her favorite things: a classic handbag.
+This pebble leather hobo from Dooney & Bourke comes in a variety of colors to suit her style (though red seems to fit the holiday best), will hold everything she needs, and will serve as a daily reminder of how much you love her.
+Check out these Valentine’s Day ideas from long-time couples.

 Married for a decade-plus